Nootless/Coding_Tutorial/Lesson1/Chapter1.md

 expo = 2 ** 3 # 8
 ```

 One operation that might be new to most people is the modulus operator.
-Dennoted with ``%``, it is used to get the <b>remainder</b> of the two.
+Dennoted with ``%``, it is used to get the **remainder** of the two.
 So think of it as a division where you use the remainder rather than discarding it.

 ## Bitwise Operations
 Bitwise operations is a fundemental part of computer science.
-While they are one of the fastest operations in any programming language, they are incredibly strange to work with when you first start. <b>DO NOT WORRY IF YOU DON'T UNDERSTAND THEM!</b> These are relatively complex operations that are rarely used by new and intermediate programmers.
+While they are one of the fastest operations in any programming language, they are incredibly strange to work with when you first start. **DO NOT WORRY IF YOU DON'T UNDERSTAND THEM!** These are relatively complex operations that are rarely used by new and intermediate programmers.
 In this section I will be going to a binary representation of our numbers to make it easier to visualize.

 ### Bitwise shifting
 ``Bitwise shifting`` (bit shifting for short) is done by moving all binary bits by x amount, where x is the number input.
 Bit shifting is often used as a faster version of multiplicaiton and division.
 There are two types of bit shifting operators: ``Left Shift`` and ``Right Shift``.